pvginkel/ApplicationHost/README.markdown

 These basic steps are enough to get yourself up and running.
 For a more comprehensive example, see MainForm.cs of the demo application.

+The demo application shows how to run a .NET application inside the application host.
+To use the demo application, download e.g. LINQPad, place it in a location where it can be found by the demo application and uncomment the StartApplication line in the MainForm_Shown method in MainForm.cs.

 ## Customizations

 ApplicationHost works by hooking into Windows and watching for newly created